 ALL OF OUR PROGRAMS INCLUDE:

-To empower families to succeed, Friends offers workshops and one-on-one sessions in parenting skills, financial literacy ( such as managing a budget and paying bills on time), the Prepared Renter’s Program, and organizational skills like managing a calendar.
-We work with families as they settle into scheduling their children’s events- school, after-school, medical appointments, etc.- as well as their own appointments for services, potential employers, and more.
+To empower families to succeed, Friends Association offers workshops and one-on-one sessions in parenting skills, financial literacy ( such as managing a budget and paying bills on time), the Prepared Renter’s Program, and organizational skills like managing a calendar.
+We work with families as they schedule their children’s events- school, after-school, medical appointments, etc.- as well as their own appointments for services, potential employers, and more.

 Facts: